The Stranger Beside Me (film): Plot

 Jennifer is devastated by this news, since she recently found out that she is pregnant.
 Regardless, she gives Chris another chance.
 They move back to their previous home, and for a while things take a turn for the better.
 Chris' temper soon returns, while a masked rapist, once again begins preying on women in the neighborhood.
 Following the birth of Jennifer's daughter, Dana tells Jennifer that Chris molested her when she was a child.
 Jennifer starts to suspect his involvement in the rapes.
 She talks to a detective from California, who tells her that he had all the evidence but could not do anything because Chris was under the protection of a district attorney friend.
 Horrified at learning all of this, Jennifer decides to leave Chris.

 Chris, however, is unwilling to let her go, and he becomes abusive.
 Jennifer is rescued by two police officers led by Officer Kurtz, and presses charges against Chris.
-She drops the charges a few days later, when Chris convinces her that he will not be convicted, and threatens to harm her and their baby if she runs away.
+She drops the charges a few days later, when Chris convinces her that he will not be convicted, and threatens to find her and harm her if she runs away.
 She befriends Officer Kurtz, who is convinced of Chris's guilt as the rapist and a domestic abuser, but is unable to take actions against him without proof.
 While posing as Chris's loving wife, Jennifer tries to collect evidence against him.
 She finds his weapons in his car, but by the time the police arrive, they have disappeared.
 After this happens, Chris becomes increasingly violent.